 Silver Dollar City is an 1880s-inspired theme park located in Branson, about 100 miles south of Lake of the Ozarks near the border with Arkansas.
 Highlights of the park include 30 hair-raising rides and attractions, 60 unique shops, 40 live shows, tons of restaurants, and about 100 craftsmen displaying their trade.

-Combine Silver Dollar City with one of Branson’s live shows and travelers have the ultimate alternative to Disney World.
+Combine Silver Dollar City with one of Branson’s live shows and travelers have the ultimate alternative for Disney World.
 We recommend seeing the Grand Shanghai Circus or the Haygoods, or Clay Cooper’s Country Express.

 2. Cedar Point – Sandusky, OH